A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$: An unsatisfiability test made with simple spinors: the idea

-has $| \sup \varphi | = 2^{n-1}$, moreover $\sup \varphi \oplus \sup \mygen_{i} \varphi = \myFockB$. \end{MS_Corollary} \begin{proof} \opt{margin_notes}{\mynote{mbh.note: we should also prove that $\varphi$ is simple}} Instead of proceeding by induction like in Proposition~\ref{prop_full_sup_SSpinors} we give a simpler proof observing that the product contains $n-1$ terms in parenthesis each of them being the sum of identity and bivector $\mygen_{i} \mygen_{i+1}$ so that the full expansion of $\varphi$ contains all the $2^{n-1}$ subsets of the product obtained choosing one of the two terms in each parentheses and observing that it is impossible to get complete cancellations between bivector terms. \opt{margin_notes}{\mynote{mbh.note: commented here there is the proof by induction}} \end{proof} We remark that $\varphi$ definition (\ref{formula_phi_full_sup}) implicitly defines also the succession
+is simple with $| \sup \varphi | = 2^{n-1}$, moreover for any $ \mygen_{i}$ then $\sup \varphi \oplus \sup \mygen_{i} \varphi = \myFockB$. \opt{margin_notes}{\mynote{mbh.note: see extensions 'floating leaflets' p.
+121}} \end{MS_Corollary} \begin{proof} That $\varphi$ is simple is manifest being the result of $n - 1$ applications of Proposition~\ref{prop_subspace_SSpinors} to $\psi_\Identity$.
+For $| \sup \varphi |$ instead of proceeding by induction like in Proposition~\ref{prop_full_sup_SSpinors} we give a simpler proof observing that the product contains $n-1$ terms in parenthesis each of them being the sum of identity and bivector $\mygen_{i} \mygen_{i+1}$ so that the full expansion of $\varphi$ contains all the $2^{n-1}$ subsets of the product obtained choosing one of the two terms in each parentheses and observing that it is impossible to get complete cancellations between bivector terms. \opt{margin_notes}{\mynote{mbh.note: commented here there are: the proof by induction, the definition of succession $\varphi_k$ and discussion of $\psi_j + \psi_k \in {\cal T}_{j} + {\cal T}_{k}$ being also in ${\cal T}_{j} \cup {\cal T}_{k}$ or not}} \end{proof}